irisaantjes/Modulardesigndevelopment/readme.md

 Display your Instagram photos on Google Maps, just like Instagram's Photo Map.

-Just fire it up with:
+Download through GitHub or install with Bower: `bower install photomap`.
+Then just fire it up with:

 ```js
 var photomap = new Photomap({